tangydoris/CustomCascades/sanjnaNotes.md

+#12/2 Notes
+Unable to figure out why my css_app/base.html is unable to extend the style.css within the css_app folder.
+Was able to get the css from micro/style.css.

 #11/30 Notes
 After talking with Chelsea, it appears that we should be doing everything commandwise inside of the virtual environment I think is because you want to isolate your project's dependencies from your computer's technologies.